-You can use firelighter blocks if you wish, but really you want anything that will start to burn easily and burn long enough for the first coals to get hot.
+You can use firelighter blocks if you wish, but you want anything that will start burning easily and long enough for the first coals to get hot.

 What charcoal chimney starter to buy?

 There are a few chimney starters available to buy.

-We bought a charcoal starter from Weber, who make a lot of top quality BBQ products.
+We bought a charcoal starter from Weber, who makes a lot of top-quality BBQ products.

-Charcoal chimneys are quite large as they need to fill a BBQ with hot coals, so must be big enough to hold a good amount of charcoal.
+Charcoal chimneys are quite large as they need to fill a BBQ with hot coals, so they must be big enough to hold a good amount of charcoal.
 However, big items are difficult to take camping.

-Weber does a small compact version, which is the one we bought and is easier to take camping.
+Weber does a small compact version, which we bought and is easier to take camping.

-This smaller charcoal chimney is actually ideal for cooking with Dutch Ovens, as you don’t need as many coals, but we did find it does enough coals to BBQ as well.
+This smaller charcoal chimney is ideal for cooking with Dutch Ovens, as you don't need as many coals, but we did find it does enough coals to BBQ as well.
 Simply add a few fresh coals after you pour in the hot coals, and the new coals will soon warm up.

-If you are after Chimney Starter for a full-size BBQ at home, then get the bigger Chimney, as the compact one would not provide enough hot coals.
+If you are after Chimney Starter for a full-size BBQ at home, get the bigger one, as the compact one would not provide enough hot coals.